DemocracyClub/design-system/README.md

 #### Django

-If you are using Djanog, you should include `dc_design_system` in your INSTALLED_APPS.
+If you are using Django, you should include `dc_design_system` in your INSTALLED_APPS.
 This will ensure `collectstatic` picks up the fonts and images.
 You will still need to tell `libsass` about the `DC_SYSTEM_PATH

 ### Versioning